mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-unskillful/discussion-of-the-defilements/discussion-of-the-defilements-in-themselves/discussion-of-sensuality/discussion-of-sensual-craving/discussion-of-the-drawbacks-of-sensual-craving/whether-sensual-craving-has-drawbacks.md

 I am uncertain whether or not to discuss sensuality, or sensual craving, and if there is even any meaningful distinction.

-Thought: sensual happiness is mediated; an unmediated happiness is more desirable -->
+Thought: sensual happiness is mediated; an unmediated happiness is more desirable

+It is worth including insights/confirmation from contemporary science, especially neuroscience, neurobiology, psychology, etc.

+ -->